-Greg is currently working on another two titles, keep visiting his Africa coffee table book page for updates.
+Wilderness Dreaming – Memoir of a Wildlife Photographer was first printed in Nov 2022.
+Greg is currently working on another coffee-table book title, keep visiting his Africa coffee table book page for updates.

 The first few years of his career were spent in Timbavati Game Reserve (South Africa), where he served an apprenticeship as a Wilderness Trails Guide.
 It was during these years that he set aside devoted time to study every aspect of the African bush, including identifying as many species of wild flowers, trees, grasses and dung beetles as possible!
 His days were spent stalking Africa’s big game on foot and these skills later proved invaluable as he focused his attention to become an African wildlife photographer and private safari guide.
 Since those early days, he has gone on to photograph some of Africas wildest, remotest and largest ecosystems.
 His artwork has hung in both the London and Sydney Natural History Museums and his GDT Authentic Africa Galleries have been exhibited across the globe, from New York to Singapore.

 Although he is an African wildlife photographer and private safari guide he has also photographed brown bears and wolves in Russia, polar bears in the Arctic, tigers in India and Pumas in Chile.
 But African wildlife remains his true love and he is a true African specialist, spending 99% of his time working as a professional African wildlife photographer and private safari guide, across the continent (watch safari videos made with his iPhone on recent safaris).
 His fine art wildlife prints are easily recognised by the tangible mood, primitive energy and vibrant colours that they convey.
 These intimate interactions with the natural world, skilfully composed and captured in-camera, have brought him international acclaim.
 He was invited to exhibit his work for the National Geographic gallery in London and Singapore respectively, where his solo exhibition titled ‘Africa’ sold out in its first month, before being extended.
 The London gallery on Regent Street was seen by an unprecedented 40 000 visitors each day.